Bearsampp/dev/README.md

 <hr>
 Open a command prompt in your module folder and run the ant builder with  "ant release"

-Create an issue on my Neard fork ( https://github.com/N6REJ/neard/issues ) repository with your files requesting a release or create a release on your fork and create a pr.
+Create an issue on my bearsampp fork ( https://github.com/bearsampp/bearsampp/issues ) repository with your files requesting a release or create a release on your fork and create a pr.
 <hr>

 ## License